-If you have been wondering How Does a Smartwatch Work in 2022 then we cover all the bases in this guide.
+If you have been wondering How Does a Smartwatch Work in 2023 then we cover all the bases in this guide.

 Just like smartphones, smartwatches are continuing to gain massive acceptance as more people continue to opt for this brilliant piece of technology that promises to do more than your average wristwatch.

 Like smartphones, this device uses touchscreens, allows users to install third apps for improved functionality, and provides heart rate readings and other vital signs.

 Thanks to great smartwatches like the Apple Watch and Wear (previously called Android Wear) models, more tech lovers are beginning to appreciate the usefulness of these mini-computers on their wrists.

 History of smartwatches at a glance

 Even though digital watches have been around for many years- some with unique functionalities like unit converters and calculators, it wasn’t until 2010 before tech companies started building watches with smartphone-like abilities.

 While Apple, Sony, Samsung, and other big names offer smartwatches with incredible potentials, a few start-ups deserve accolades for championing the popularity of conventional smartwatches.